-Concurrently with this offering of common stock, we are offering \$125.0 million aggregate principal amount of our 4.50% convertible senior notes due 2020 (or \$143.75 million aggregate principal amount if the underwriters in that offering exercise in full their option to purchase additional notes).
-The concurrent notes offering is being conducted as a separate public offering by means of a separate prospectus supplement.
-This offering is not contingent upon the completion of the concurrent notes offering, and the concurrent notes offering is not contingent upon the completion of this offering.
-We cannot assure you that either or both of the offerings will be completed.
-See "Concurrent Convertible Notes Offering."
+Concurrent Common Stock Offering Concurrently with this offering of notes, we are offering 5,000,000 shares of our common stock (or 5,750,000 shares of our common stock if the underwriters in that offering exercise in full their option to purchase additional shares of common stock).
+The concurrent common stock offering is being conducted as a separate public offering by means of a separate prospectus supplement.
+This offering is not contingent upon the completion of the common stock offering, and the common stock offering is not contingent upon the completion of this offering.
+We cannot assure you that either oboth of the offerings will be completed.
+See "Concurrent Common Stock Offering."